A. W. Hamilton: 2021–22

-Coach A.W.
-Hamilton and the Colonels wasted no time making their stamp in the record book once more when they broke the school record for Season Tickets Sold in a single season.
-The Colonels would go on to break the EKU record for most three pointers hit in a road game (18) along with breaking the WKU E.A.
-Diddle Arena record for 3-pointers hit in a game on December 4th, 2022.
-In that game they would also Break the EKU record for 3-pointers attempted in a single game.
-Later in the month of December the gun slinging Colonels went onto hit 25 3-pointers in a single game.
-They would end the season third in 3-pointers hit per game (11.71), fourth in 3-pointers made (363) and 3rd in 3-pointers attempted (1,029), all three of these were also EKU Records.
-Although the Colonels were lighting up the rims every night, the Most Exciting 40 Minutes in Sports continued to pressure you on the defensive end.
-The Colonels were fourth in the nation in steals per game (10.19), eighth in total steals (316), second in turnover margin (+5.84) and seventh in turnovers forced (17.42).
-EKU was first in the ASUN in all those categories as well.
-A.W. would go on to set the record for most Wins in McBrayer Arena in a Coaches first 4 season at the helm with 41 Wins.
+The Colonels broke the school record for season tickets sold in a single season, and the EKU record for most three pointers hit in a road game (18) along with breaking the WKU E.A.
+Diddle Arena record for 3-pointers hit in a game on December 4, 2022.
+In that game they would also break the EKU record for 3-pointers attempted in a single game.
+Later in the month of December they hit 25 3-pointers in a single game.
+They ended the season third in 3-pointers hit per game (11.71), fourth in 3-pointers made (363) and 3rd in 3-pointers attempted (1,029), all three of these were also EKU Records.
+On defense, the Colonels were fourth in the nation in steals per game (10.19), eighth in total steals (316), second in turnover margin (+5.84) and seventh in turnovers forced (17.42).
+EKU was first in the ASUN in all those categories and set the record for most Wins in McBrayer Arena in a Coaches first 4 season at the helm with 41 Wins.